 In my novel, Gold of Ophir, Harvey tells Helga he can’t marry her if she doesn’t go get a college degree.
 Helga has only a Higher Professional Diploma in fashion designing and loves her job.

-But in order to not lose Harvey, she closes her thriving shop, collects her savings from the bank and heads to college to study Journalism.
+But in order not to lose Harvey, she closes her thriving shop, collects her savings from the bank and heads to college to study Journalism.

 She eventually burns out financially, and also burns out emotionally and psychologically when Harvey walks away even before she completes her program.